The short answer

 Common weight loss mistakes with rucking

-Mistake 1: Going too heavy too fast.
 A 30-pound load in week 2 sounds ambitious.
-It usually results in injury, which derails consistency far more than maintaining a slightly lighter load.
+It usually results in injury, which derails consistency far more than a lighter load ever would.
 The 10% rule (10% load increase per week) feels slow.
 It works.

-Mistake 2: Eating back all your calories.
 You burned 500 calories rucking?
-Great.
-That doesn't mean you get to eat an extra 500 calories.
+Great - that doesn't mean you get to eat an extra 500 calories.
 Your rucking session is part of your total weekly caloric deficit, not an excuse to increase intake.

-Mistake 3: Only rucking and ignoring strength training.
 Rucking burns calories.
 Strength training preserves muscle mass in a deficit, which is critical for body composition.
 They work together.
+Add 1-2 days of bodyweight or gym work to the program.

-Mistake 5: Expecting linear results.
 Weight loss is nonlinear.
 Some weeks you'll drop 3 pounds.
 Some weeks you'll plateau for two weeks.
-Some weeks you'll go up 2 pounds (water, hormones, inflammation) before dropping 5.
+Some weeks you'll go up 2 pounds before dropping 5.
 This is completely normal.
 Zoom out and look at the 4-week trend, not the daily noise.

 The most effective fat loss strategy with rucking is boring: moderate load, moderate pace, 4-5 times per week, slight caloric deficit, adequate protein, consistent sleep.
 Intensity and complexity come after you've proven you can be consistent.